Restaurants need to manage their staff effectively to reach their business goals.

 Additionally, while many restaurants invest in tools that make managing their FOH staff easier, not as many make the same investment in managing their BOH staff.
 This leads to inefficiencies that your restaurant could avoid with the right tools in place.

-Strategies for managing back of house in restaurants
+Strategies for managing back of house restaurant positions

 Now that we know who back-of-house is, what they do, and why managing them can be difficult, let’s see how we might resolve this problem.
 Here are four strategies you can try to begin managing your back-of-house staff more effectively.